Wild Waves: Reception

 The Film Daily (January 5, 1930): "Mickey Mouse is at his best as a life saver in this Walt Disney cartoon, which is made additionally funny by the antics of singing seals, dancing penguins, baritone sea lions and other amazing creations of the moving cartoon kingdom.
 Actually great."

 Motion Picture News (January 11, 1930): "Funny and Entertaining.
 Mickey Mouse plays the role of lifeguard in this clever Walt Disney sound cartoon.
 There are plenty of laughs when he sets out to save the fair maiden, being tossed about plenty by the wild waves.
 Then, to take her mind off the narrow escape he struts his musical stuff to great advantage."

 Variety (January 22, 1930): "Fast-moving comedy cartoon, which isn't on long enough to bore many, no matter if it isn't always laugh provoking.
 Doesn't rank with the best of the recent crop, but will fit any program.
 It's one of the Mickey Mouse series, unwinding the usual antics of the cartoonist's imagination.
 Most of the action attempts to keep the rhythm of the synchronized score, but the resultant gag maneuvers not being overly strong.
 Some of the cartoons are mimicking the voices of the figures in certain spots, a mistake, as it rudely interrupts any illusion the drawings may have previously invoked.
 That's overdoing the sound thing.
 The cartoon one-reelers are riding in front at present, with a wealth of material to pick from to make it tough to offset their strength.
 Carelessness and an attempt to turn 'em out too fast can undermine as fast as the novelty of sound and a couple of great ideas sent them out as pace makers.
 Their main asset is that they're built for laughs, and people primarily go to the theatre for that purpose."

-Scholar Jeff Ryan calls the short the best Mickey Mouse cartoon made during the Iwerks era, stating "even when their relationship was as rocky as the onscreen jetty, Walt and Ub were a team to be reckoned with".
+In A Mouse Divided: How Ub Iwerks Became Forgotten, and Walt Disney Became Uncle Walt, Jeff Ryan calls the short the best Mickey Mouse cartoon made during the Iwerks era, stating "even when their relationship was as rocky as the onscreen jetty, Walt and Ub were a team to be reckoned with".
 He praises it as a "near-perfect piece of animation" and for "erasing all the mistakes of the previous year.
 Gone are the stolen gags, mimeographed animation, and absent characterization.
 Mickey and Minnie are vibrant, their entire faces alive and expressive."